jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/2- Elixir Basics.md

 > Our scientists have discovered how to access the Command Line Interpreter (iex) that this manuscript speaks of.

-> At first we thought that we had forever trapped out computers in the interpreter, but we eventually discovered that we could exit by hitting Ctrl + C twice in a row.
+> At first we thought that we had forever trapped our computers in the interpreter, but we eventually discovered that we could exit by hitting Ctrl + C twice in a row.
 This is good for when you're done, or if you get the interpreter into a weird state you don't understand.

 > Exiting and re-entering also solved another mystery- the numbers in the interpreter prompt.
 A few more superstitious in our crew thought them at first some sort of sinister countdown, but they are simply the number of lines since the interpreter started.